 16. The Martian (2015)

-A movie which became the source of all the memes on Matt Damon following its release, ‘The Martian’ is adventurism at an interplanetary level if you will.
-A movie that proudly carries the tagline – “Bring Him Home” and so did (rather subtly) a lot of other movies featuring Matt Damon, this Ridley Scott’s movie starts with Mark Watney, a botanist who’s a part of one of the Ares Missions by NASA, who is presumed dead and left behind on Mars following a storm while the rest of the crew leaves the planet hurriedly.
+A movie which became the source of all the memes on Matt Damon following its release, ‘The Martian’ is adventurism at an interplanetary level, if you will.
+This Ridley Scott movie starts with Mark Watney, a botanist who’s a part of one of the Ares Missions by NASA, who is presumed dead and left behind on Mars following a storm while the rest of the crew leaves the planet hurriedly.
 Turns out, Mark Watney is alive and well, and to everyone’s surprise, he cannot be brought back until four years from the present day and his survival on an uninhabitable planet is a grave concern.
 Using his “botanist” instincts and after salvaging a few things from the rover and the ground station on Mars, Mark is successful in cultivating potatoes to survive.
-A tale full of adventure, twists and turns and the undying survival instinct, ‘The Martian’ is one of the best Ridley Scott movies that involves space but not any aliens (but rather, space pirates).
+A tale full of adventure, twists and turns and the undying survival instinct, ‘The Martian’ is one of the best space movies of all time.

 Read More: Best Finance Movies of All Time